AnelMusic/FASTAI_Arabic_MNIST_Character_Classification/README.md

 ## Dataset
 The Dataset contains 16800 images of handwritten characters from the Arabic alphabet.
 Each image has the size of 32x32 pixel.
-The training set (13440 images, 490 images per character) and the validation set (3360 images, 120 images per character) are already predefined.
+The training set (13440 images, 490 images per character) and the validation set (3360 images, 120 images per character) are already predefined.<br>

 ![alt text](https://raw.githubusercontent.com/AnelMusic/Arabic_MNIST_Character_Classification/master/dataset_arabic_chars.png)